ChuaZhongEn/FYP-EEE-A3245-211/README.md

    - Go to the desired row and click 'Save'.

 Extra:
-1. To transform multiple faces, click on the 'Add New Seed' button.
+E1.
+To transform multiple faces, click on the 'Add New Seed' button.
    - Only works when the latest added seed is generated/loaded.
+E2.
+To reset the GUI, click on the 'Reset' button.
+   - NOTE: All unsaved data will be lost.
-2. The following transformation data is saved:
+E3.
+The following transformation data is saved:
    - Coefficients data (Coefficient, Intensity, Scale)
    - Image data (Seed, Original Latent Vector, Transformed Latent Vector)
    - A PNG image of the original and transformed face.